 How can a credit report help you learn more about your finances?

 The main benefit of having constant access to your credit reports is they can help you improve your spending habits.
 Generally, it takes 30 days (the average time of a full billing cycle) for new reports such as a missed payment or a recently paid debt to show up on your credit report.
 However, since you can now access your credit report every week for free, you can take advantage of viewing your credit report to help improve your overall financial health.

-CapWay Tip: We offer tons of resources to help you to improve your financial situation and build wealth.
+CapWay Tip: We offer many resources to help you improve your financial situation and build wealth.